 After the market visit, you can cross the street and explore nearby Montjuïc.
 This hilltop area offers great views and houses the 1992 Olympic venues.

-Even after only 3 days in Barcelona, it can be nice to escape the crowds a bit and Montjuïc is a good place to do so.
+Even after only three days in Barcelona, it can be nice to escape the crowds a bit and Montjuïc is a good place to do so.

 How to get there?